Saw Teong Hin: Early life and education

-Saw was born in George Town, Penang in the year of 1962 to Quah Cheng Sooi and Saw Seng Chuan; both Hokkien people.
+Saw was born in George Town, Penang in the year of 1962 to Quah Cheng Sooi and Saw Seng Chuan; Both Hokkien people.
 His paternal grandfather was adopted, likely from his great-grandfather who had conducted businesses in the northern states.

 He received a scholarship to study double physics and mathematics at the National University of Singapore, though he never graduated.
 It was also during this period that he decided to switch interests.
 Saw felt an immense guilt over his eventual failure, even though his parents would still accept the outcome, thus he went straight to Kuala Lumpur to live on his own after finishing his stint at the university.
 He took interest in the field of advertising, calling as many agencies as he could asking for any job vacancies available.
-His calls went unnoticed except for one lady from Ogilvy and Mather who referred him to Joe Hasham, who offers Saw a job in his company as production assistant and later advertisement film director.
+His calls went unnoticed except for one lady from Ogilvy and Mather who referred him to Joe Hasham, who offered Saw a job in his company as production assistant and later advertisement film director.